Soulace

 Assistive-Agentive service — Agentive technology, based on Artificial Narrow Intelligence, does things on your behalf, while allowing you to turn your attention elsewhere.
 This is an emerging category of technology, which will need new approaches to user experience design.
 This intelligence can learn and infer but cannot generalise.

-Chris Noessel , Designing Agentive Technology: AI That Works for People
+— Chris Noessel, Designing Agentive Technology: AI That Works for People

 The service is envisioned to simplify the complete scenario related to handling the death of a loved one.
+Informing people, arranging for immediate family care (if needed), doctor related formalities.

 • Arranging for funeral and related matters.